-Regulation 20(2)(d) 6.27 The firm's nominated officer must consider each report and determine whether it gives rise to knowledge or suspicion, or reasonable grounds for knowledge or suspicion.
+Regulation 20(2)(d) 6.29 The firm's nominated officer must consider each report and determine whether it gives rise to knowledge or suspicion, or reasonable grounds for knowledge or suspicion.
 The firm must permit the nominated officer to have access to any information, including 'know your customer' information, in the firm's possession which could be relevant.
 The nominated officer may also require further information to be obtained, from the customer if necessary, or from an intermediary who introduced the customer to the firm, to the extent that the introducer still holds the information (bearing in mind his own record keeping requirements).
 Any approach to the customer or to the intermediary should be made sensitively, and probably by someone other than the nominated officer, to minimise the risk of alerting the customer or an intermediary that a disclosure to SOCA may be being considered.

-6.28 When considering an internal suspicion report, the nominated officer, taking account of the risk posed by the transaction or activity being addressed, will need to strike the appropriate balance between the requirement to make a timely disclosure to SOCA, especially if consent is required, and any delays that might arise in searching a number of unlinked systems and records that might hold relevant information.
-6.29 As part of the review, other known connected accounts or relationships may need to be examined.
+- 6.30 When considering an internal suspicion report, the nominated officer, taking account of the risk posed by the transaction or activity being addressed, will need to strike the appropriate balance between the requirement to make a timely disclosure to SOCA, especially if consent is required, and any delays that might arise in searching a number of unlinked systems and records that might hold relevant information. - 6.31 As part of the review, other known connected accounts or relationships may need to be examined.
 Connectivity can arise commercially (through linked accounts, introducers, etc.), or through individuals (third parties, controllers, signatories etc.).
-Given the need for timely reporting, it may be prudent for

-- signatories etc.).
-Given the need for timely reporting, it may be prudent for the nominated officer to consider making an initial report to SOCA prior to completing a full review of linked or connected relationships, which may or may not subsequently need to be reported to SOCA. - 6.30 If the nominated officer decides not to make a report to SOCA, the reasons for not doing so should be clearly documented, or recorded electronically, and retained with the internal suspicion report.
+Given the need for timely reporting, it may be prudent for the nominated officer to consider making an initial report to SOCA prior to completing a full review of linked or connected relationships, which may or may not subsequently need to be reported to SOCA. - 6.32 If the nominated officer decides not to make a report to SOCA, the reasons for not doing so should be clearly documented, or recorded electronically, and retained with the internal suspicion report.

-External reporting

-Regulation 20(2)(d) POCA, s 331 Terrorism Act, s 21A 6.31 The firm's nominated officer must report to SOCA any transaction or activity that, after his evaluation, he knows or suspects, or has reasonable grounds to know or suspect, may be linked to money laundering or terrorist financing.
+External reporting Regulation 20(2)(d) POCA, s 331 Terrorism Act, s 21A 6.33 The firm's nominated officer must report to SOCA any transaction or activity that, after his evaluation, he knows or suspects, or has reasonable grounds to know or suspect, may be linked to money laundering or terrorist financing, or to attempted money laundering or terrorist financing.
 Such reports must be made as soon as is reasonably practicable after the information comes to him.
-POCA, s 339 6.32 POCA provides that the Secretary of State may by order prescribe the form and manner in which a disclosure under s330, s331, s332 or s338 may be made.
-A consultation paper on the form and manner of reporting was issued by the Home Office in the summer of 2007 with a comment period to late October.
-The Home Office propose that the existing SOCA preferred form and manners of reporting are prescribed and create no additional mandatory fields than those already required by PoCA, as amended by SOCPA 2005; or those required by the electronic reporting methods.
+POCA, s 339 6.34 POCA provides that the Secretary of State may by order prescribe the form and manner in which a disclosure under s330, s331, s332 or s338 may be made.
+Although a consultation paper on the form and manner of reporting was issued by the Home Office in the summer of 2007, the Home Office decided, on a recommendation from SOCA, not to proceed with the introduction of such an order.
+6.35 SOCA prefers that SARs are submitted electronically via the secure internet system SARs Online.
+Information about access to and guidance on the use of SARs Online can be found at www.ukciu.gov.uk/sarsonline.aspx .
+6.36 In order that an informed overview of the situation may be maintained, all contact between particular departments/branches and law enforcement agencies should be controlled through, or reported back to a single contact point, which will typically be the nominated officer.
+In the alternative, it may be appropriate to route communications through an appropriate member of staff in the firm's legal or compliance department.